lukebainbridge1994/Comp1004_Project/README.md

 @lukebainbridge1994

 Version History
-0.2
+0.3 - Feature Additions and styling
-Various bug fixes and optimizations
+0.2 - Various bug fixes and optimizations
 See commit change or See release history
-0.1
-Initial Release
+0.1 - Initial Release

-Acknowledgments
-Inspiration, code snippets, etc.